KKKircheff/Barista-Cat/docs/how-to-use-new-gemini-live-api.md

 **Purpose**: End the conversation gracefully

 **Description**:
-"End the conversation and close the session.
-Call this when the user/customer says goodbye, indicates they want to leave, or says they are done ordering."
+"CRITICAL: ONLY call this when user explicitly wants to LEAVE the café or END their visit.
+Valid triggers: 'goodbye', 'bye', 'see you', 'gotta go', 'I'm leaving', 'time to go'.
+DO NOT call when user finishes ordering or says 'I'm done ordering' - they may want more drinks.
+After orders, ask if they want more or are ready to leave."

 **Trigger phrases:**
 - "Goodbye"
 - "Bye"
-- "I'm done"
-- "See you later"
+- "See you"
+- "Gotta go"
+- "I'm leaving"
+- "Time to go"

+**IMPORTANT - Do NOT trigger on:**
+- "I'm done ordering"
-- "Thanks, that's all"
+- "That's all" (for the order)
+- User finishes placing an order

 **Response**:
+1. UI shows "Saying goodbye..." button
-1. Barista finishes their farewell message (waits for `turnComplete`)
+2. Barista finishes their farewell message (6-second delay)
-2. Session disconnects
+3. Session disconnects automatically
-3. UI resets to "Go to bar" button
+4. UI resets to "Go to bar" button

-**Important**: The session waits for the model's turn to complete before disconnecting, allowing the barista to finish their goodbye message.
+**Important**: The UI waits 6 seconds after receiving the close_session function call to allow the barista to finish speaking before disconnecting.

 ### Function Call Flow